A Teacher’s Guide to Back to School Supplies

 As a teacher, I have a different insight on them.
-While the school district is required to provide supplies for each student, the school budget can go A LOT further if parents donate supplies for their students.
+While the school district provides supplies for each student, the school budget can go A LOT further if parents donate supplies.

 I am a certificated elementary school teacher with a Master’s degree in elementary mathematics.

 I have spent this past year living on the road in an RV full time working with home school families, supporting both parents and students.
 My goal is to help them avoid burnout while best supporting their young learners.